-Attraction and retention of a skilled workforce is a key priority for the industries Skills Insight supports, as identified in our conversations with stakeholders, including our Stakeholder Forum.
-These industries are responsible for caring for our environments and animals, and produce the raw material required to feed, clothe and house the population.
-They also have a large proportion of their operations located in regional, rural and remote locations, presenting specific challenges in workforce attraction and retention.
+Attracting and retaining a skilled workforce is a key priority for the industries Skills Insight supports.
+These industries care for our environments and animals and produce the raw materials that feed, clothe and house the population.
+With many operations based in regional, rural and remote areas, they face unique workforce challenges.

-While there are many examples of successful strategies and resources available, businesses can find it challenging to navigate these to find the advice needed to support their specific attraction and retention needs.
+A multitude of effective strategies and resources exist; however, businesses can struggle to navigate them and identify advice that suits their specific attraction and retention needs.

 Click across the tabs to view active and completed project stages.
 Consultation takes place at every stage of the project.